 - The Catalyst degree courses they would be able to progress onto are:-

-- HE Certificate Visual Effects, Digital Arts & 3D Animation (1 Year)
+- Visual Effects, Digital Arts & Animation HE Certificate (1 Year)

-- BA Hons Bachelor Degree Visual Effects, Digital Arts & 3D Animation (1 Year)
+- Visual Effects, Digital Arts & Animation BA (Hons) (3 Years)

 Students who wish to enrol on both a short and long course will receive a discount on total tuition fee - please request this to our Admissions team when applying.

 Our tutors are industry experienced with a passion for passing on their knowledge to others.
 Here are a few of the experienced and friendly tutors that will be supporting you throughout your learning process.